AdobeDocs/express-add-ons-docs/src/pages/guides/develop/samples.md

 # Code Samples

-You can also find inspiration and great reference examples by checking out the code samples provided in the downloadable zip from the [Express Add-ons Prerelease](https://www.adobeprerelease.com/beta/BB26C192-CE32-4AC1-F8F6-CB8CC4035F7D) site.
-The code samples include a set of basic examples that show how to use various APIs in the Add-on SDK, as well as more advanced examples included in the marketplace samples.
-A quick list of them follows, but please see the readme in each for more details.
+You can also find inspiration and great reference examples by checking out the [code samples](https://github.com/AdobeDocs/express-add-on-samples) repo.
+The code samples include a set of basic examples that show how to use the APIs in the Add-on SDK, as well as more advanced examples included in the marketplace samples.
+A quick list of them follows, but please see the README in each for more details.

 ## Base Samples